 Required Immediate Reporting

 All Club staff and volunteers are mandated reporters and are required to report any suspected child abuse or concern to local authorities immediately.
 We are also required to report any critical incident to Department of Children and Families and Boys & Girls Club of America within 24 hours.

 Mandatory Annual Safety Assessment

 We complete a safety assessment each year to ensure we continually make improvements to safety at our Club.

 Our dedicated safety committee provides input and guidance on local policies and safety strategies and focuses on:

 - Building Safety

 - Emergency Preparedness

 - Verifying submission of the annual safety assessment

-- Reviewing results of all safety assessment to identify areas for improvement
+- Reviewing safety policies and results of all safety assessment to identify areas for improvement

 - Implementing solutions to ensure the safety of all members, staff, volunteers, and visitors

 Mandatory Employee and Volunteer Reference

-Boys & Girls Club of Janesville conducts a reference check on all potential employees or volunteers, including Board members.
-If a potential employee or volunteer has experience with another Boys & Girls Club, we get a reference from that Club supervisor before making an offer of employment or volunteer service.
-Any employee interested in moving to another Boys & Girls Club is required to have a reference from the previous Club, even if the Clubs are within the same community.
+We conduct a reference check on all potential employees or volunteers, including Board members.
+If a potential employee or volunteer has experience with another Club, we get a reference from that Club supervisor before making an offer.

 State and Local Laws

 We comply with federal, state, and local safety laws, including those impacting facilities and vehicles.
 We also comply with the Department of Children and Families group childcare license requirements.

 Nationally, Boys & Girls Clubs of America works with leading experts in the areas of safety, security, and technology to develop state-of-the-art solutions for Clubs.